NoaYnov/Mario-Bros/README.md

 ## Installation

-- Launch the .exe file (not the CrashHandle)
+- Launch the .exe file in the folder Game
 - Enjoy the game